 - Protect Your Rights: These steps are valuable things to do after an accident but do not cover all of your needs.
 To fully protect yourself you need to know all of your legal rights.
 Every case is unique.
 We recommend talking to an attorney.
-Get a consultation and you will get advice tailored to your exact circumstance.
+Get a consultation and you will get advice tailored to your exact circumstances.

 Remember, safety is the top priority after a head-on collision.
 Stay calm, follow these steps, and seek assistance if needed.

 Head-on collision lawyers typically handle a wide range of legal issues related to their client's case including:

 Investigating the accident: A head-on collision lawyer will work to gather evidence and determine the cause of the accident.
 This may involve reviewing police reports, interviewing witnesses, and inspecting the vehicles involved in the accident.